EliHei2/segger_dev/README.md

   Dive into the detailed API documentation for advanced usage.

 - 📝 **[Sample Workflow](https://elihei2.github.io/segger_dev/notebooks/segger_tutorial/)**
-  Check out a tutorial showcasing a sample workflow with segger.
+  Check out our tutorial showcasing a sample workflow with segger.

 ---